A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Cryptographic Properties of S-boxes and their Classification

 \paragraph{Propagation Criteria (PC)} A vectorial boolean function $S: F_2^n \rightarrow F_2^m$ is said to satisfy propagation criteria (PC) when $S_\gamma = S(\varkappa) \oplus S(\varkappa \oplus \gamma)$ is balanced given $\gamma \in F_2^n$.
 Mathematically $S$ satisfy $PC(l)$ iff \cite{carlet2021boolean, zhang1996gac, preneel1991propagation}:-

 For $1 \leq wt(\gamma) \leq l$.

 $PC(l)$ of $S$ is not variant when an affine transformation is applied \cite{saugdiccouglu2003cryptological}.
-An sbox satisfies PC when $ACT_{max} = 0$ For an sbox to satisfy SAC, complying with PC is a pre-requisite \cite{carlet2021boolean}.
-Sboxes having low order $PC(l)$ have weak diffusion characteristics \cite{alvarez2012cryptographic}.
+An S-box satisfies PC when $ACT_{max} = 0$.
+For an S-box to satisfy SAC, complying with PC is a pre-requisite \cite{carlet2021boolean}.
+S-boxes having low order $PC(l)$ have weak diffusion characteristics \cite{alvarez2012cryptographic}.

-\paragraph{Undisturbed Bits (UDB)} For a specific nonzero input difference $\triangle_\varkappa \in F_2^n$ of an sbox $S: F_2^n \rightarrow F_2^m$, some of the bits in the corresponding output difference $\triangle_\rho$ remain unchanged, these specific bits are referred to as undisturbed bits (UDB) \cite{makarim2014relating}.
+\paragraph{Undisturbed Bits (UDB)} For a specific nonzero input difference $\triangle_\varkappa \in F_2^n$ of an S-box $S: F_2^n \rightarrow F_2^m$, some of the bits in the corresponding output difference $\triangle_\rho$ remain unchanged, these specific bits are referred to as undisturbed bits (UDB) \cite{makarim2014relating}.

 Mathematically:-